knative/docs/docs/eventing/features/authorization.md

       namespace: namespace-1
 ```

-For debugging we also create an event-display service and Trigger:
+For debugging we also create an event-display Kservice and Trigger:

 ```yaml
 apiVersion: serving.knative.dev/v1